COWZ Dividend: Yield, Schedule, and What to Expect

 Short answer

-COWZ's approximate ~2.2% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Pacer US Cash Cows 100 Index and passes through the dividends of its holdings, typically quarterly, minus a 0.49% expense ratio.
+COWZ's approximate ~2.2% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $220 a year on a $10,000 position before tax.
+It tracks Pacer US Cash Cows 100 Index and passes through the income its holdings generate, usually quarterly, net of the 0.49% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; COWZ is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Pacer ETFs.

 How does the COWZ dividend work?

-COWZ holds the companies in Pacer US Cash Cows 100 Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.49% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+COWZ holds what is in Pacer US Cash Cows 100 Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.49% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 COWZ tracks the Pacer US Cash Cows 100 Index, which screens the Russell 1000 for the 100 companies with the highest trailing free-cash-flow yield and weights them by free cash flow generated, capped at 2% each.
 It charges 0.49%.
 Unlike a broad index fund or a book-value-based value fund, COWZ is built around a single signal, free cash flow yield, giving it a concentrated, quality-value tilt that can look very different from the S&P 500.